cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

 restructured as follows, only having sufficient access to respective client contexts, without caring about the client-specific types or methods.
-It is noteworthy that, to better illustrate the desired outcome from the current state, the code snippets below are in a `diff` format.
+It is noteworthy that, to better illustrate the desired outcome from the current state, the code snippets below are in the `diff` format.

 ```diff
 pub trait ValidationContext {